danielcbit/apcctrl/doc/manual/manual.rst

 USB Configuration
 =================

-Apcupsd supports USB connections on all major operating systems:
+apcctrl supports USB connections on all major operating systems:
 Linux, FreeBSD, OpenBSD, NetBSD, Windows, Solaris, and Mac OS X Darwin.
 If you plan to use a USB connection, please read the appropriate subsection in its entirety.
 You can skip this section